 The MA in Global Risk (online) program at the Johns Hopkins School of Advanced International Studies (SAIS) prepares students to understand risk models and decision-making frameworks, and then take their insights a step further.
 By combining both the quantitative and qualitative tools of risk management with critical thinking, regional knowledge and research skills needed for more comprehensive risk analysis and mitigation, graduates of the MA in Global Risk are uniquely positioned to succeed in today’s global environment.

-The MA in Global Risk (online) program includes a one-of-a-kind residency at the SAIS Europe campus in Bologna, Italy, so students will have the opportunity to build or expand their professional networks before they graduate, studying alongside their peers as well as connecting with our expert faculty and risk management practitioners.
-Before completing the program, students will participate in a final residency in Washington DC.
+The MA in Global Risk (online) program includes two in-person residencies in the Johns Hopkins SAIS campus in Washington DC.
+These experiences give students the opportunity to build or expand their professional networks before they graduate, studying alongside their peers as well as connecting with our expert faculty and risk management practitioners.
+Before completing the program, students will participate in a final residency, also in Washington DC.
 Immediately following the residency, students will participate in the Johns Hopkins SAIS commencement ceremony with the school's entire graduating class.
+These residencies offer students an excellent opportunity to expand their network.
+For any questions or concerns regarding the in-person residencies, connect with an admissions counselor via chat or submit the request information form.

 The School of Advanced International Studies (SAIS) has created a culture focused on supporting each other, collaboration, and challenging each other to continuously improve.
 All students, both online and on-campus, have opportunities to participate and build on that culture as members of this accomplished community.